 One of the latest scams is related to hacks of the Plex and Boxee forums which exposed the email addresses of forum users.
 Everything points to MySafeVPN as the culprit, a phony web service that began sending messages to Plex and Boxee users faking an affiliation with their services.
 Thanks to an investigation by VICE, the service was proven to be nothing more than a scam.

 Talking about scams, nothing can protect you better from this type of fake security services than a true VPN tool.
-In case you think about using one, we strongly recommend Cyberghost.
+In case you think about using one, we strongly recommend Cyberghost (currently 50% off on all plans).
 With over 10 million users worldwide and 600 servers, this tool offers a great support to everyone needing online privacy.

 Caution is advised